-Two types of disks on a node exist: one is the system disk which is used to install operating systems, the other is the data disk which is used for data storage.
+There are two types of disks on a node: one is the system disk which is used to install operating systems, the other is the data disk which is used for data storage.
 A node generally has one system disk by default which must be a cloud disk.
 However, you can have more than one data disk (currently, up to sixteen on a single node).
 Each piece of data disk can have different configurations, including different disk types and capacities.
 SSD cloud disks are defaulted in EMR as the cluster’s system disks.
 Four cloud disks are used in EMR by default.
 Considering current intranet bandwidth, the default configuration is reasonable.

 Cloud and ephemeral disks